elkm-crypto/elkm-crypto/README.md

 - nanotech

 🌱 I’m currently learning how to do basic HTML (Wordpress plug ins) coding, UX design, and technical copywriting.
 💞️ I’m looking to collaborate on anything.
-There's a lot I want ot learn 📫 How to reach me elk_moon@live.com or @sorenable on Twitter
+There's a lot I want to learn!
+📫 How to reach me elk_moon@live.com or @sorenable on Twitter

 <!---